-It begins this year at sunset on Monday 6 September and ends at sunset on Wednesday 8 September.
+It begins this year at sunset on Sunday 25 September and ends at nightfall on Tuesday 27 September.

 The occasion is the first of the High Holidays, marked by the sounding of the shofar (a musical horn) and other customs including synagogue prayer services, personal reflection in the run-up to Yom Kippur (the Day of Atonement), and eating apples and honey to symbolise a sweet year ahead.

-We would like to wish all of our staff and students celebrating – Shana Tova – or a very happy Rosh Hashanah.
+We would like to wish all of our staff and students celebrating a very happy Rosh Hashanah.

 Find out more

 If you are interested in learning more about Judaism locally, Leicester Hebrew Congregation (LHC) is a welcoming Jewish community with over 120 years of history and culture in our city.
-People of all faiths can attend the newly-built Visitors Centre for a guided tour with an ambassador (subject to Covid-19 restrictions).
+People of all faiths can attend the Visitors Centre for a guided tour with an ambassador.

-Further details and up-to-date information are on the LHC website.
+Further details and up-to-date information can be found on the LHC website.